How to Become a U.S. Marshal

 - Specialized work experience can include other law enforcement jobs, such as working as a detective or investigator, especially in work that involved conducting investigations and preparing search and arrest warrants.

-Again, this is just the beginning.
-If you meet the minimums, you'll move on to a lengthy and rigorous hiring process that will involve a written test, physical assessments, and medical screening.
+If you meet the minimum requirements, you'll move on to a lengthy and rigorous hiring process that will involve a written test, physical assessments, and medical screening.
 Be prepared to demonstrate your mental and physical acumen at every step of the process to maximize your chances of success.

 As you're filling out the application, make sure all of the required sections are complete and accurate.
 It would be terrible to find out that you missed out on a great career opportunity because of a careless mistake on the job application.